Recapitalization: Everything You Need to Know

-- To find a new strategy amidst a crisis.
+- Find a new strategy in the middle of a crisis.

 Types of Recapitalization

-There are various types of recapitalization and many strategies to consider.
-Examples include the following:
+There are various types of recapitalization and many strategies to consider, including:

 How Does Recapitalization Happen?

-The recapitalization process has to be approved by most of the company's shareholders.
+The recapitalization process must be approved by most of the company's shareholders.
 Then, a readjustment of a firm's capital structure occurs in one of these ways: